berndporr/iir1/README.md

 ## How to use the filter
-Usage is straightforward: first the filter parameters are set and then it can used for sample by sample realtime filtering.
+Usage is straightforward: first the filter parameters are set and then it's ready to be used for sample by sample realtime filtering.

-### Set the filterparameters
+### Setting the filterparameters
 ```
 #define order 4
 Iir::Butterworth::LowPass<order> f;